abii-18/abii-18/README.md

 ## About

-Data Engineer with ~2.5 years of professional experience plus a 3-month internship at **Virtusa**, working with AWS-based data engineering systems in the banking and financial-services domain.
+Data Engineer with ~2.5 years of professional experience working at **Virtusa**, working with AWS-based data engineering systems in the banking and financial-services domain.

 Professional work spans enterprise ETL workflows, Airflow orchestration, AWS Glue transformations, S3 data movement, Redshift loading, and production pipeline monitoring.